pavithrarani/pavithrarani.github.io/README.md

 [Twitter](https://twitter.com/Be08Rani)

 ### Steps taken
+With the help of parents I studied till masters in software systems.
-A girl who studied till master of software systems and good at problem solving in domains like industrial automation, telecom, digital TV.
+As part of work I am good at problem solving in domains like industrial automation, telecom, digital TV.
-Also got the opportunity to teach as well for engineering students.
+Opted lecturing for engineering students in Computer Science background.

-Explorer ,  socially active ,Initiated beach clean up activities and also conducted social awareness Enthusiastic learn new things.
+Enthusiastic learn new things.
 Going to be a Rust programmer.

 >#### Learnt few Soft skills , below are majorly worked on